USGS - science for a changing world

 Abstract:

-This data set includes the value of mineral production by State in the United States in thousands of US dollars.
+This data set includes the value of mineral production by state in the United States in thousands of U.S. dollars.
 The data represent commodities covered by the National Minerals Information Center of the U.S. Geological Survey.
+This data set includes years going back to 1990 and going through 2011; estimated data for 2012 and 2013 are available in the Mineral Commodity Summaries but are not included here because they are not considered final.

 Supplemental_Information:

-Additional mineral and metal production and consumption information can be obtained from the U.S. Geological Survey National Minerals Information Center web page at: <http://minerals.usgs.gov/minerals/>
+Additional mineral and metal production and consumption statistics can be obtained from the U.S. Geological Survey National Minerals Information Center web page at: http://minerals.usgs.gov/minerals/

-National Minerals Information Center, 2007, Value of Mineral Production by State: U.S. Geological Survey, Reston, Virginia.
+National Minerals Information Center, 20130723, Value of mineral production by state through 2011: U.S. Geological Survey, Reston, Virginia.

 2. What geographic area does the data set cover?